eliasfaris-dev/John-Lemons-Haunted-Jaunt/README.md

 # John-Lemons-Haunted-Jaunt
 TEAM: Liam Dauphinee, Elias Faris, Jordan Whiteley

 Our team decided to have each member do the entire JohnLemon tutorial for learnin purposes.
-We then worked together on the scrips for parts 2 and 3, and did individual particle effects for part 4.

 CHANGES: